G. Ustvolskaya

 This row see 3

-1. With R. de Leeuw in his house, 1995.
-Ustvolskaya's first visit abroad was to Amsterdam in 1995 for the world premiere of her Second Symphony, conducted by R. de Leeuw (she returned to Amsterdam in 1996, 1997 and 2005 and traveled to Bern in 1998).
+1. With Reinbert de Leeuw in his house, 1995.
+Ustvolskaya's first visit abroad was to Amsterdam in 1995 for the world premiere of her Third Symphony, conducted by Valery Gergiev.
+She returned to Amsterdam in 1996, 1997 and 2005.
+Photo: Viktor Suslin.

-2. G. Ustvolskaya with by M. Rostropovitch.
+2. G. Ustvolskaya with M. Rostropovitch.
 The Amsterdam Concertgebouw, January 6, 1996.
-Photo by Marcel Wolle.
+Photo by Marcel Molle.

 See also G. Ustvolskaya, applauded by M. Rostropovitch and R. de Leeuw in the Amsterdam Concertgebouw, January 6, 1996.
-Photo by Marcel Wolle published in De Volkskrant.
+Photo by Marcel Molle published in De Volkskrant.

-3. The rehearsal of the Second Symphony's world premiere in 2005.
-Photo by Leendert Jansen reproduced by kind permission.
+3. The rehearsal of the Second Symphony's world premiere in 2005 in Hilversum.
+Photo: Leendert Jansen, reproduced by kind permission.
 When Reinbert de Leeuw completed his recording of Ustvolskaya's most important work — the Second Symphony, she was fully satisfied and gratefully commented: "my life was worthwhile".

 Apartment